 The Naso People have lived in Panama and Costa Rica since time immemorial.
 Their vision of the world is rooted in a balance between human needs and the natural environment, which makes them natural guardians of the forest.
 On February 20, 2019, the National Assembly of Panama passed Law 656, at long last recognizing the Naso people’s territory.
 The President now has 30 days to ratify it or send it to the Supreme Court.
-Please sign the petition asking him to uphold the Naso’s land rights!

 The Naso have been fighting since at least the early 1970s for legal recognition of their territory.
 They number a little over 4,000 people, and against enormous odds have preserved their language, culture, and way of life.
 Their traditional lands cover some of the most mountainous and biodiversity-rich areas of western Panama.
 As is the case with indigenous lands elsewhere, the Naso have protected their forest.
 Maps demonstrate that deforestation trends in their territory are up to 10 times less than outside of it – and they’ve been more effective than the national parks that overlap their territory.